Schadenfreude in the Digital Public Sphere: A cross-national and decade-long analysis of Facebook news engagement: Discussion

 \section{Discussion}

-Our results provide one of the most comprehensive empirical portraits to date of how schadenfreude, an emotion once largely confined to private experience, has become a visible, measurable, and socially patterned feature of online political communication.
-Drawing on over a decade of Facebook activity across the United States, the United Kingdom, and India, we find that posts describing misfortunes evoke a mix of empathy, outrage, fascination, and amusement.
-Beneath this diversity, however, lie consistent structures: expressions of schadenfreude vary systematically by ideology, national context, and topic.
-Together, these findings reveal how pleasure at others’ suffering functions as a form of moralized and identity-driven commentary in the digital public sphere.
+Our results offer one of the most comprehensive empirical portraits to date of how schadenfreude has become a visible, measurable, and socially patterned feature of online political communication.
+Drawing on over a decade of Facebook activity across the United States, the United Kingdom, and India, we find that expressions of schadenfreude vary systematically by ideology, national context, and topic---revealing how pleasure at others' suffering functions as moralized, identity-driven commentary in the digital public sphere.

-At a broad level, our findings show that online schadenfreude is not an occasional or fringe response but a recurring mode of affective engagement.
-While sadness and anger dominate reactions to misfortune posts, laughter and amusement account for a substantial share of engagement, appearing in roughly one out of every five reaction clicks and an even higher proportion of user comments.
-When we compare across national contexts, we find meaningful variation in emotional norms.
-Indian audiences exhibit the highest overall rates of schadenfreude, both in reactions and comments.
-In contrast, audiences in the United States and the United Kingdom show more restrained amusement, consistent with contexts where moral outrage dominates political discourse.
-These differences demonstrate that the same platform affordances interact with distinct cultural and media traditions to shape the emotional tenor of public communication.
+Online schadenfreude is not an occasional or fringe response but a recurring mode of affective engagement.
+While sadness and anger dominate reactions to misfortune posts, laughter and amusement account for roughly one in five reaction clicks and an even higher share of comments.
+Cross-nationally, Indian audiences exhibit the highest rates of schadenfreude, whereas audiences in the United States and the United Kingdom show more restrained amusement, consistent with contexts where moral outrage dominates political discourse.
+These differences demonstrate that identical platform affordances interact with distinct cultural traditions to shape the emotional tenor of public communication.